We will reach out soon with more information. Let's ensure great customer experiences, together.

 Oops!
 Something went wrong while submitting the form.

 We don't like spam either.
 We'll only send you content that Vasu would read, and he hates reading so...it's extremely selective content.

 The Definitive Guide to Creating an Omnichannel Call Center Quality Assurance Scorecard

 September 19, 2019

-Creating a quality form for your customer service team can be a scary task.
+Creating a quality form (also known as a quality assurance scorecard) for your customer service team can be a scary task.
 Questions abound.
 How many items should it hold?
 What questions matter most?
 Which ones don’t?
 What type of scoring method should we use?

 What makes it even scarier is that the rubric (and questions within, and how they’re scored) is the foundation of a great quality assurance program.
 A bad rubric can lead to scores that don’t represent what a quality interaction actually means to your brand.
 Or it can lead to inflated scores that result in metrics that your team can’t really use to improve (GASP!).